-- School shirt plain white worn tucked-in, should be recently pressed or ironed (Year 12 & 13: Blue) - Trousers long beige trousers, worn at the waist and tailored so that the bottoms just cover the tops of the shoes or beige shorts (both school issue only) (Year 12 & 13: Blue) - Pullover only the school pullover may be worn (Year 12 & 13: Blue) - Fleece only the school fleece may be worn - Socks plain white - Shoes clean and polished black leather (no suede, trainers/sports shoes or sandals) - Belt black leather - In winter black T-shirt
+- School shirt plain white worn tucked-in, should be recently pressed or ironed (Year 12 & 13: Blue) - Trousers long beige trousers, worn at the waist and tailored so that the bottoms just cover the tops of the shoes or beige shorts (both school issue only) (Year 12 & 13: Blue) - Pullover only the school pullover may be worn (Year 12 & 13: Blue) - Fleece only the school fleece may be worn - Socks plain black/ white

+- Shoes clean and polished black leather (no suede, trainers/sports shoes or sandals) - Belt black leather - Jewellery: small items are permitted at the discretion of the Head of Year. - In winter black/ white T-shirt underneath the uniform.